 MISTAKE #2: Seeing succession as just a hiring challenge

-Many boards have a “replacement” mindset when it comes to leadership succession.
+Many boards have a “replacement” mindset about leadership succession.
 They think, “What’s the big deal?
 When our executive leaves, we’ll just hire her replacement.”
-They see executive succession primarily as a hiring challenge.
+They view executive succession primarily as a hiring challenge.

-They fail to recognize that their hiring decision comes wrapped inside a large set of organizational changes.
-Turnover in the executive director position involves changes that reach well beyond who sits in the executive’s office.
-And it’s a big-deal change for the organization’s #1 resource, the staff.
+They fail to recognize that their hiring decision comes wrapped in a large set of organizational changes.
+Turnover in the executive director position extends far beyond who sits in the executive’s office.
+It’s a major change for the organization’s #1 resource, the staff.

-This miscalculation is compounded if the departing executive is a founder or long-tenured executive, or transformational leader.
+This miscalculation is compounded if the departing executive is a founder or long-tenured executive or a transformational leader.
 They’re a hard act to follow.
 Transitions involving these hard-to-succeed executives need to be especially carefully planned.

 How to avoid it:

-First, make sure the board recognizes that their job is to manage the transition as well as the search for a successor.
+First, make sure the board recognizes that their job is to manage both the transition and the search for a successor.

 Second, ensure they understand this is a major change for the organization and its people–involving changes that must be planned and managed.

-Third, besides finding the successor, an important part of their job is to make sure that the organization is ready to work effectively with the new executive and that the executive director’s job is successor-ready.
+Third, in addition to finding the successor, an important part of their job is to ensure that the organization is ready to work effectively with the new executive and that the executive director’s role is “successor-ready.”

 MISTAKE #3: Rushing the process

-Often, when the executive lets the board know that they’re leaving, the board immediately leaps into search mode, skipping the planning and job prep that should precede the search.
+Often, when the executive lets the board know they’re leaving, the board immediately jumps into search mode, skipping the planning and job preparation that should precede the search.

-Maybe the executive didn’t provide a lot of notice, and the board is understandably concerned about a potential gap in leadership.
+Maybe the departing executive didn’t provide much notice, and the board is understandably concerned about a potential leadership gap.
 But rushing the process and cutting corners is a surefire path to a failed transition.

 How to avoid it:

-First, if the departing executive is planning to leave before the transition is complete, then the board needs to appoint an interim or acting executive director.
-That bridge leadership will give the board time and breathing room for a thorough search, selection, and transition.
+First, if the departing executive plans to leave before the transition is complete, the board needs to appoint an interim or acting executive director.
+This bridge leadership will give the board time and breathing room for a thorough search, selection, and transition.

-Second, the succession policy we talked about under Mistake #1 can speed things up by laying out a good transition process in advance.
-So, when the transition time comes, the board will already have a plan, a timetable, a charge for their committee, and so forth.
-While the transition may still be foreign territory, they’ll have a map to guide them.
+Second, the succession policy we discussed under Mistake #1 can speed things up by laying out a clear transition process in advance.
+When the transition time comes, the board will already have a plan, a timetable, a charge for their committee, and so forth.
+While the transition may still be unfamiliar territory, they’ll have a map to guide them.

-MISTAKE #4: Not making the CEO job doable for the successor
+MISTAKE #4: Not making the CEO job doable for a successor

-Many executives in place now, especially the long-tenured ones, grew into their roles as their organizations grew up around them.
+Many executives in place now, especially the long-tenured ones, grew into their roles as their organizations grew around them.
 As a result, many executive director jobs are overly complex and sometimes idiosyncratic.
-Without some job redesign, the weight of current responsibilities might crush a successor, or it might be difficult to find candidates to fill an eclectic role.
+Without some job redesign, the weight of current responsibilities might crush a successor, or it might be difficult to find candidates for an eclectic role.

 How to avoid it: